Australian Contact Centre Industry Information

 We aim to launch the website in 2020.

-Aren’t all Australian call centre jobs going offshore?
+Aren’t all Australian contact centre jobs going offshore?

 It’s true that there has been a number of jobs that have gone offshore, initially to India with now the Philippines and South Africa as the ‘’in’’ location.